 8) The students may not need to meet any admissions staff after submitting the appeal or while the appeal is under process, unless being called for a meeting by the team.

 9) Students will be notified of the decision/outcome of the appeal within 7 working days from the date of appeal.

-10) There is no assurance that an appeal outcome will offer admission to UKCBC and therefore we recommend students are prepared to pursue other alternative educational plans before and after the appeal.
+10) There is no assurance that an appeal outcome will offer admission to UKCBC and therefore we recommend students be prepared to pursue other alternative educational options before and after the appeal.

 11) If the appeal outcome is positive and it falls after the course commencement of the respective intake, the students will be moved onto the waiting list category, to be considered for the following intake.

-12) All applicants will be notified of the appeals decision formally to their corresponding address specified in the appeal.
+12) All applicants will be notified of the appeals decision formally to their correspondence address specified in the appeal.